iogbole/israelo/_posts/2021-09-11-rest-on-mama.md

 Would you please catch a good spot for me, Mama?

 Death seems to be kinder than life.
-Such an irony.
+It's such an irony!

 Rest on, Mama.
 Until we meet again, never to be separated again.